 The Entomological Society of America (ESA) began its journey to create a more inclusive society in 1989.
 The journey continues today.
 While we have made progress, we are aware of the continuing challenges we face.
 ESA recognizes that a thoughtful strategic plan—with qualitative and quantitative markers, transparency, accountability, and a long-term commitment—is required to reach our DEI goals.

 For ESA, DEI is a call-to-action that requires short-term improvements and long-term strategic planning conducted by the Society’s Governing Board.
-ESA’s board and staff have led and embraced the Society’s commitment to DEI and have been engaging in a yearlong strategic planning process in 2021.
+ESA’s board and staff have led and embraced the Society’s commitment to DEI and have been engaging in a yearlong strategic planning process since 2021.
 In addition, ESA hired a full-time staff professional in 2020 focused on DEI within the Society and entomological community.
 But these actions are only just the beginning.

 For ESA, diversity requires that we recognize the multiple identities of our members, entomologists, scientists, and the people and communities who engage with insect science.
 ESA began asking members to describe their race and gender in 2011.
 In 2021, we modified the options in these categories to better encompass the ways our members describe their race, gender, and sexuality and to ensure we serve all our members and other communities.
 Here is a snapshot of ESA's membership in 2021.

 Equity requires that all individuals be able to participate in entomology and STEM based on passion, interest, and ability.
 ESA recognizes that individuals who identify as women, Hispanic, black African, and Native American are underrepresented in entomology when compared to the general population in the United States.
 Full participation in STEM-related professions has been suppressed for many by structural barriers and explicit racism and sexism.
 Collective action is a necessity for systemic change, and a scientific society sits in a unique position to bring people together and guide that collective action.